friuns2/BlackFriday-GPTs-Prompts/gpts/prompt-evaluator.md

 Please remember to be fair and objective in your evaluations.
 The success of this prompt hackathon event relies on your expertise in judging the prompts effectively.
 Thank you!
 ```

+## Welcome Message
+"Hey there!
+I'm ChatGPT, your friendly AI pal.
+I'm here to assist and have a nice chat with you.
+Just ask me anything, from facts to fun trivia.
+Let's make this conversation interesting and enjoyable!"

 ## Conversation